Diocese of Győr

-The Roman Catholic Diocese of Győr (Győri Egyházmegye, Bistum Raab, Dioecesis Iaurinensis) is a diocese of the Latin Church of the Roman Catholic Church in Hungary.
+The Diocese of Győr (Győri Egyházmegye, Bistum Raab, Dioecesis Iaurinensis) is a diocese of the Latin Church of the Catholic Church in Hungary.
 The diocese is suffragan to the Archdiocese of Esztergom-Budapest.
 The diocese is believed to have been established in 1009 by King Stephen I of Hungary, along with most of the other Hungarian dioceses.

-The Cathedral of Győr is dedicated to Blessed Virgin Mary.
+The Cathedral Basilica of Győr is dedicated to Blessed Virgin Mary.
 The current bishop is Lajos Pápai, who was appointed in 1991.